JunqiangYang/zipkin/zipkin-storage/cassandra3/README.md

 of tables from 7 down to 4.
 SASI also moves some write-amplification from CassandraSpanConsumer into C*.

-CassandraSpanConsumer directly writes to the tables `traces`, `trace_by_service_span` and `span_by_service`.
+CassandraSpanConsumer directly writes to the tables `span`, `trace_by_service_span` and `span_by_service`.
 The latter two amplify writes by a factor of the distinct service names in a span.
 Other amplification happens internally to C*, visible in the increase